FelixWiewel/CCMCL/README.md

 # Condensed Composite Memory Continual Learning

-This repository contains all the code used for the creation of the paper "Condensed Composite Memory Continual Learning" accepted for publication at IJCNN 2021.
+This repository contains all the code used for the creation of the paper "Condensed Composite Memory Continual Learning" published at IJCNN 2021 (https://ieeexplore.ieee.org/document/9533491).

 ## Requirements